 The first is that they have modified the sensors they use to start collecting more data if a change is detected.

 For example, when the smoke alarm determines there is smoke, it starts sending data every four seconds.
 Normal smoke detectors detect smoke and when the smoke reaches a threshold they stop detecting and sound the alarm.
+This prevents the chance of a fire going undetected for too long, meaning less chance of loss of life.
+After all, if a fire alarm system is not up to standard in an establishment the owners can be liable for wrongful deaths or for the injuries sustained by those staying in that accommodation.
+Systems like this give the owners more peace of mind and offer their guests more protection.

 The second novelty is that Wedig would like to use the insights generated by the OneEvent software to share with first responders if the property owner agrees.
 This is powerful for firefighters, who could get a minute-by-minute view of the growing fire, or see where hot spots are developing.